jmd-dk/concept/concept/docs/tutorial/output_types.rst

 images stored in the log file ``logs/<ID>``.

 The ``-u`` option to the ``concept`` script signals CO\ *N*\ CEPT to start up a *utility* rather than running a simulation.
-These utilities are handy (or sometimes goofy) side programs baked into CO\ *N*\ CEPT.
-Another such utility, the *info utility*, is encountered just below, while a :doc:`complete section </tutorial/utilities>` of this tutorial is dedicated to more in-depth investigations of other utilities.
+These utilities are handy (and sometimes goofy) side programs baked into CO\ *N*\ CEPT.
+Another such utility
+--- the *info utility* --- is encountered just below, and we will encounter others in later sections of the tutorial.
+For full documentation on each available utility, consult :doc:`Utilities </utilities/utilities>`.

 Snapshots
 .........
-Snapshots are raw dumps of the total system, in this case the position and momenta of all :math:`64^3` particles.
+Snapshots are raw dumps of the total system, in this case the position and momenta of all :math:`N = 64^3` particles.
 CO\ *N*\ CEPT uses its own snapshot format, which is simply a well-structured HDF5 file.

 .. tip::
    For a great graphical tool to explore HDF5 files in general, check out `ViTables <https://vitables.org/>`_.
-If you encounter problems viewing HDF5 files produced by CO\ *N*\ CEPT, try upgrading to ViTables 3.
+If you encounter problems viewing HDF5 files produced by CO\ *N*\ CEPT, check that you are using ViTables 3.

    You can install ViTables as part of the CO\ *N*\ CEPT installation via